-What is the Personal Property Coverage on your Home Insurance Policy?
+What is Personal Property Coverage on a Home Insurance Policy?

 Personal property is also known as contents coverage and that's exactly what it covers.
 It's those items that are contained in your home that are easily movable and not permanently attached to your building.
 Items such as: furniture, clothing, artworks, instruments, and even bicycles.

 A good way to describe personal property is to imagine you are able to pick up your home, turn it upside down and shake out the contents.
 Whatever falls out would be Personal property and whatever stayed attached to the home, would be considered building or dwelling coverage.

 We recommend at least 25% of your Dwelling Coverage and 50% if you've been living in your home for more than 5 years.